Djinksy/Team-Profile-Generator/README.md

 Jest package `npm i jest`

+Run in the command line `npm run test`

-In the command line of index.js run : `node index.js`
+Then in the command line of index.js run : `node index.js`

 Helpful info that saved me time with inquirer: Inquirer v9 and higher are native esm modules, this mean you cannot use the commonjs syntax require('inquirer') anymore.